-July 2019 will see Red Mist Leisure, alongside some of our closest business friends and suppliers, who include Mozzo Coffee, 1st Call Tree Surgeons, Carlsberg and The Wellington Estate, walk 100 kilometres of the Jurassic Coastline in just 2.5 days.
-The journey, which has been described as an epic undertaking will encompass over 2,600m of climb along the 100k journey commencing in Axminster and finishing in Swanage, tackling the ups and downs of the Golden Cap, Lulworth Cove, Durdle Door, Beer, Abbotsbury, Chesil Bay and West Bay.
+July 2019 saw the team at Red Mist Leisure, alongside some of our closest business friends and suppliers, who include Mozzo Coffee, 1st Call Tree Surgeons, Carlsberg and The Wellington Estate, walk 100 kilometres of the Jurassic Coastline in just 2.5 days.
+The journey, which has been described as an epic undertaking, encompassed over 2,600m of climb along the 100k journey, which commenced in Axminster and finished in Swanage, tackling the ups and downs of the Golden Cap, Lulworth Cove, Durdle Door, Beer, Abbotsbury, Chesil Bay and West Bay.

 Only a Pavement Away is a charity founded by representatives from the hospitality industry.
 The purpose of this charity is to create an effective conduit between employers in the hospitality industry and those charities & associations whose main aim is to support the homeless, ex-offenders and ex-service personnel to reintegrate back into society.

 The charity very much helps to support those people struggling to get into work to overcome hurdles by finding jobs within the hospitality, pub and restaurant industry.
 The charity’s initial focus was on helping the Homeless and those sleeping rough including those having to “sofa hop”.
 This has now developed further to include ex-service personnel, ex-offenders and those with learning difficulties.
 The charity aims to help improve the journey to employment, but more importantly to help eradicate the risk of people having to face the existence of living on the streets.